ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 ---

-1. How to determine whether a point or a vector lies on a hyperplane?
+Q. How to determine whether a point or a vector lies on a hyperplane?

 <details><summary><b>Answer</b></summary>